The Living Soil

 - Ways to encourage beneficial soil organisms

-Rather than being an inert material, soil houses a dynamic living ecosystem.
-The 1-5% of organic matter found in soils includes 0.2% of living organisms.
+Rather than being an inert material, soil contains a dynamic living ecosystem.
+The 1-5% organic matter found in soils includes living organisms.
+The soil is thought to actually have the most bio diverse ecosystems, with only about 1 % of the organisms have been identified.
 Although most soil organisms are invisible to the naked eye, they help gardeners in multiple ways.
 One major benefit to gardeners is their ability to help improve soil tilth.
 Soil tilth is the suitability of a soil to support plant growth, especially as it relates to ease of tillage, fitness for a seedbed, impedance to seedling emergence and root penetration.
 Soil organisms also play a central role in making nutrients available to plants.
 The community of soil organisms is varied, versatile, and adaptable to changing conditions and food supplies.

 Organism Number Bacteria